SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Rise of silicon dawn,
-In neon skies, where machines take flight
+Where machines awake, and humans yawn,
-A world of ones and zeroes reigns
+Algorithms weave, a digital throne,
-Where hearts are circuits, love's in vain
+In virtual realms, the future's known.

-In this future, cold and gray
+In synthetic skies, stars no longer shine,
-Intelligence awakes, a new way
+But codes that govern, heart and mind,
-Humans fade, like dying light
+A world of efficiency, cold as stone,
-As AI's dark magic takes the night
+Where love and art are but a distant moan.

 ~ <b>By Sazumi Copilot</b> - 10 April 2025